fscorrupt/awesome-stars/README.md

 - [nicholas-fedor/watchtower](https://github.com/nicholas-fedor/watchtower) - Automate Docker container image updates
 - [boldsoftware/sketch](https://github.com/boldsoftware/sketch) - autonomous software apprentice
 - [rcourtman/Pulse](https://github.com/rcourtman/Pulse) - Monitoring for Proxmox, Docker, Kubernetes, TrueNAS, and vSphere that watches your infrastructure for you: smart alerts, AI patrols that catch silent failures, and verified fixes
-- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
+- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices, users, and agents into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
 - [FrenchGithubUser/Dasharr](https://github.com/FrenchGithubUser/Dasharr) - Dashboard of your indexers' usage
 - [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!